 - Component Vanish Timeout Mins.
 If SL1 cannot retrieve information from a root device about a component device, this field specifies how many minutes to wait until putting the component device into "vanish" mode.
 When a device is set to "vanished", SL1 stops trying to collect data about the component device.
 The vanished device will not appear in reports or views.
 The vanished device will appear in the Vanished Device Manager page.
 If you set this value to "0", component devices are never set to "vanished".
-You can override this threshold for a specific device in the [Thresholds] tab of the Device Investigator (or the Device Thresholds page in the classic SL1 user interface) for the device. - 3.
-Click the [Save] button to save changes in this page.
+You can override this threshold for a specific device in the [Thresholds] tab of the Device Investigator (or the Device Thresholds page in the classic SL1 user interface) for the device. - Interface Inventory Timeout.
+Specifies the maximum amount of time that the discovery processes will spend polling a device for the list of interfaces.
+After the specified time, SL1 will stop polling the device, will not model the device, and will continue with discovery.
+The default value is 600,000 ms (10 minutes).